 - Dharma Margins: 0.25% + $0.10

 On this particular card, you’d have paid a total of 2.25% on a $100 sale.

 - 75% of the fees were paid back to the card-issuing bank

 - 7% of the fees were paid back to the card-association fees

 - 18% of the fees were paid to Dharma Merchant Services

 As you can see, the vast majority of the fees are going back to the card-issuing banks, and a significant portion also go to the card associations.
-Dharma’s role in providing customer service, risk management, integration assistance and more will often represent less than 20% of your total fees paid.
+With interchange plus rates, Dharma’s role in providing customer service, risk management, integration assistance and more will often represent less than 20% of your total fees paid.